primer/view_components/.changeset/swift-shirts-press.md

 "@primer/view-components": patch
 ---

-Adding aria labeled by and described by check to SegmentedControl component
+Adding aria labeled by and described by check to SegmentedControl component.
+Marking as accessibility reviewed